 \section{Abstract}

-Recently, graph neural networks (GNNs) become a principal research direction to learn low-dimensional continuous embeddings of nodes and graphs to predict node and graph labels, respectively.
-However, Euclidean embeddings have high distortion when using GNNs to model complex graphs such as social networks.
-Furthermore, existing GNNs are not very efficient with the high number of model parameters when increasing the number of hidden layers.

-Therefore, we move beyond the Euclidean space to a hyper-complex vector space to improve graph representation quality and reduce the number of model parameters.
-To this end, we propose quaternion graph neural networks (QGNN) to generalize GCNs within the Quaternion space to learn quaternion embeddings for nodes and graphs.
-The Quaternion space, a hyper-complex vector space, provides highly meaningful computations through Hamilton product compared to the Euclidean and complex vector spaces.
-As a result, our QGNN can reduce the model size up to four times and enhance learning better graph representations.
-Experimental results show that the proposed QGNN produces state-of-the-art accuracies on a range of well-known benchmark datasets for three downstream tasks, including graph classification, semi-supervised node classification, and text (node) classification.
+Recently, graph neural networks (GNNs) have become an important and active research direction in deep learning.
+It is worth noting that most of the existing GNN-based methods learn graph representations within the Euclidean vector space.
+Beyond the Euclidean space, learning representation and embeddings in hyper-complex space have also shown to be a promising and effective approach.
+To this end, we propose Quaternion Graph Neural Networks (QGNN) to learn graph representations within the Quaternion space.
+As demonstrated, the Quaternion space, a hyper-complex vector space, provides highly meaningful computations and analogical calculus through Hamilton product compared to the Euclidean and complex vector spaces.
+Our QGNN obtains state-of-the-art results on a range of benchmark datasets for graph classification and node classification.
+Besides, regarding knowledge graphs, our QGNN-based embedding model achieves state-of-the-art results on three new and challenging benchmark datasets for knowledge graph completion.
 Our code is available at: \url{https://github.com/daiquocnguyen/QGNN}.